 Top Apache Spark Interview Questions and Answers

-Here we have compiled a list of the 20 most important Spark interview questions.
+Here we have compiled a list of the top Apache Spark interview questions.
 These will help you gauge your Apache Spark preparation for cracking that upcoming interview.
 Do you think you can get the answers right?
 Well, you’ll only know once you’ve gone through it!